-This year my Bible reading is focused on notable women in the Bible.
+I spent a season with my Bible reading focused on notable women in the Bible.
 Some are famous, many are obscure, and a few are infamous.
-It’s been in interesting study, and for the next several Thursdays I’ll share some of what I’m discovering.
+It’s been in interesting study, and I’ll share some of what I’m discovering.

 Join me in celebrating their lives and contribution to our shared faith.
 So far my list includes: